Signed tropicalization of polar cones: Introduction

-Let us now overview the contents and main results of this paper.
-After recalling some of the basic definitions, we first focus on the polar cones of sets of tropically positive vectors (see \Cref{s:polval}).
-Our first main result, \Cref{coro-polar}, characterizes these polar cones, showing they are precisely the sets of signed vectors that are closed in the topology of signed tropical numbers, and that are stable under a certain operation of addition.
-We also show that polar cones are precisely the signed parts of the closed monotone precongruences studied in~\cite{GK-09}.
-Then, we study the relation between tropical polar cones and classical polar cones over ordered nonarchimedean fields.
-We consider the notion of {\em signed valuation}, taking into account not only the classical valuation but also the sign, already studied in~\cite{AGS,Jell2020}.
-Our second main result, \Cref{t:polval}, shows that for semialgebraic subsets over real closed non-archimedean fields with a surjective valuation to the additive group of real numbers, the operations of taking the polar and taking the signed valuation commute.
 We next focus on the tropical analogues of classical cones (see \Cref{sec-completely}).
-Here we first observe that the definitions of positive semidefinite matrices and completely positive matrices naturally extend to matrices over tropical signed numbers and we also define a tropical analogue of completely positive semidefinite matrices (see \cite{Burg15} for background).
-Over the field of real numbers, and more generally, over any real closed field, the classical matrix cones form a hierarchy, with inclusions shown in \Cref{e:primal-incl} below, and their polars, which include the cone of copositive matrices form a dual hierarchy displayed in \Cref{e:dual-incl}.
-In \Cref{t:collapse1} and \Cref{t:collapse2} we show that these hierarchies collapse under tropicalization case, meaning that all inclusions in \Cref{e:primal-incl} and \Cref{e:dual-incl} become equations in the tropical setting, or that the different cones in this hierachy, over a real closed non-archimedean field, have the same images by the non-archimedean valuation .
-These results use surprisingly simple characterizations of tropical positive semidefinite matrices, tropical copositive matrices (see \Cref{th-psdsmax} and \Cref{t:cocptrop} below, and also \cite{Yu15}) and tropical completely positive matrices, due to ~\cite{CartChan12}.
-This also relies on \Cref{t:polval} (commutation between the operations of taking the signed valuation and the polar).
-In \Cref{s:optimization} we put forward a general formulation of optimization problem over signed numbers, which takes into account the restricted transitivity of order defined for them and consider the optimization of one variable as a simple but prominent example: see \Cref{p:univariate} for complete solution of this optimization problem.
-Another optimization problem which we are considering and solving in this paper is a tropical extension of unconstrained quadratic optimization: see, in particular, \Cref{th-nphard} where we prove that the tropical quadratic feasibility problem is NP-hard.
+Here we first observe that the definitions of positive semidefinite matrices and completely positive matrices naturally extend to matrices over tropical signed numbers and we also define a tropical analogue of completely positive semidefinite matrices (see, e.g., Burgdorf, Laurent and Piovesan~\cite{Burg15} for background on completely positive semidefinite matrices).
+Over the field of real numbers, and more generally, over any real closed field, the classical matrix cones form a hierarchy, with inclusions shown in \Cref{e:primal-incl} below.
+Their polars, which include the cone of copositive matrices, yield a dual hierarchy displayed in \Cref{e:dual-incl}.
+In \Cref{t:collapse1} and \Cref{t:collapse2} we show that these hierarchies collapse under the tropicalization map, meaning that all inclusions in \Cref{e:primal-incl} and \Cref{e:dual-incl} become equalities in the tropical setting, or that the different cones in this hierarchy, over a real closed non-archimedean field, have the same images by the signed non-archimedean valuation.
+These results rely on surprisingly simple characterizations of tropical positive semidefinite matrices, tropical copositive matrices (see \Cref{th-psdsmax} and \Cref{t:cocptrop} below, extending a result of Yu~\cite{Yu15}).
+We also use a characterization of Cartwright and Chan of tropical completely positive matrices~\cite{CartChan12}. and rely on \Cref{t:polval} (commutation between the operations of taking the signed valuation and the polar).
+In \Cref{s:optimization} we present some first elements of optimization over signed tropical numbers: the notion of minimization turns out to be more delicate that in the classical setting, owing to the restricted transivity of the ``order'' relation.
+As a simple but prominent example, we give an explicit solution of the minimization problem for univariate polynomial in~\Cref{p:univariate}.
+Then, we consider in~\Cref{th-nphard} the tropical analogue of quadratic programming.
+We show that testing the nonnegativity of a quadratic form on the orthant is polynomial time solvable in the tropical world (this is perhaps surprising since the analogous problem in the classical world is co-NP complete).
+However, the general tropical quadratic optimization problem is NP-hard (\Cref{th-nphard}).